smart-construction-group/sensor-monitoring-backend/README.md

 # Sensor Monitoring Backend

-This source is the backend for the Pollution Monitoring Dashboard.
-It's a poller that periodically fetches data from the sensor API and stores them in the Postgresql database.
-In order to setup and run, you need Docker and Postgres installed.
-Follow the instruction below.
+This backend serves the Pollution Monitoring Dashboard by periodically polling the sensor API for data and storing it in a PostgreSQL database.
+To set up and run the backend, ensure Docker and PostgreSQL are installed on your system.
+Follow the instructions below for detailed setup steps.

-# Poller

 ## Key Responsibilities of the Backend